jcg1183/Orbital_Ring_Population_Calulator/README.md

 This program uses [GeographicLib](https://geographiclib.sourceforge.io/html/install.html) which has several install options.

 This installation works on macOS Catalina 10.15.6 and a conda enviornment.

+Plotly requires an active internet connection to display a globe.

 ```bash
 brew install geographiclib